 Kids, visit Country Corner in Alpha with your Grandparents.
 Grandparents will be admitted free with a paying grandchild.
 Activities available include a Hayrack Ride, U-Pick Pumpkins, and Corn Maze.
 Special Discounts and Concessions in Timber Park.
 Hours: 9 am to 6 pm.
 Fall Fun Park Hours:10:30 am to 6 pm.

 The holiday festivities in Bishop Hill begin with Julmarknad, or Christmas Market.
 This event is based on Scandinavian customs dating back to the Middle Ages when farmers and artisans would gather in the village squares to sell their wares.
 Bishop Hill businesses will be offering unique gifts, handmade wares, antiques, quilts, collectibles, baked goods, delicious foods, and Swedish imports.
+Businesses will be open from 10-5pm.
 Scandinavian foods such as herring, lutfisk, and rye bread are also in abundance.
 Select from a large array of delicious holiday cookies, homemade by community bakers on Friday and Saturday.

 Cave-In-Rock Frontier Festival is held on the banks of the beautiful Ohio River.
 The festival, which commemorates the extensive and colorful history connected to Cave-In-Rock and the surrounding community, is an entertaining and fun filled community event.
 First held in the 1960’s, the celebration includes a parade, carnival, various entertainment held in the Old Opry House, food and craft vendors.
 A Little Miss and Mister Frontier Days and Frontier Queen pageant is a highlight as well as various other activities.
 Come join the festivities for a weekend of fun and entertainment.

 CITY:Cave In Rock

-This fun fest includes a flea market, parade, softball tournament, yard sales, BBQ and music.
+This fun fest includes a flea market, parade, softball tournament, yard sales, BBQ and music, canoe tours on Saturday.